HoenikkerPerez/dcm2dir/README.md

 ## Output

-The script organizes DICOM files into the specified output folder following the given structure.
+The tool organizes DICOM files into the specified output folder following the given structure.
 A CSV report is saved, containing the following columns:
 - SubjectID
 - ExamDate
 - ExamID